rust-lang/rustc-dev-guide/README.md

 7. Click on the log and Ctrl-f to get a search box in the log

 8. Search for rustc-dev-guide.
 This gets you to the place where the links are checked.
-It is usually ~11K lines into the log
+It is usually ~11K lines into the log.

 9. Look at the links in the log near that point in the log